LeicaSimile/botdylan/README.md

 * Navigate to `env/Scripts`.
 > `activate`

-**If virtual environment is set up, always activate the virtual environment before testing and developing!**
+**End of optional steps.**

 Install required dependencies.

 4. Navigate back to the root directory (`botdylan`).
 > `pip install -r requirements.txt`

+**If virtual environment is set up, always activate the virtual environment before testing and developing!**